Farm Equipment Mechanics Education and Training Program Overviews

 Technical Diploma Programs in Diesel Technology

+Farm equipment mechanics are an important part of the agricultural industry and in high demand during the growing season.
 Students who are considering an entry-level career in farm equipment repair may pursue a technical diploma in diesel technology.
 Most programs last two years and provide hands-on experience in construction, truck and agricultural equipment repair.

 Graduates are prepared for jobs as diesel service technicians or mechanics.
 In general, most schools prefer to admit applicants who have earned a high school diploma or who have passed the General Educational Development (GED) examination prior to enrollment.

 Students learn how to analyze trucks, farm and construction equipment for malfunctions, repair techniques and an overview of diesel technology.
 Courses may cover the following topics:

 - Automotive electricity

 Popular Career Options

 Graduates often pursue an entry-level mechanic or repair technician position, as well as the following career options:

 Associate's Degree in Diesel Mechanics